Skip to Content

 The amount of personal care that a quadriplegic requires throughout his or her life is astronomically expensive.
 Equipment is required so that the individual can function with as much quality of life as possible, but this individual will not be able to care for himself or herself without help.

-Quadriplegia from Car Accidents
+Quadriplegia From Car Accidents

-• Head-on collision
+• Head-on collisions

-• Truck-on-car accident
+• Truck-on-car/motorcycle accident

-• Pedestrian-car accidents
+• Pedestrian-involved accidents

 A compression fracture of the middle and lower parts of the spine is a common injury sustained in a car accident.
 As the impact occurs, the upper body can be propelled forward at the same time that the lower body is secured in place due to a seatbelt or other obstruction.
 As a result, the vertebrae can be broken and/or pulled apart.

 Legally, a person can sue when another party’s negligence is a contributing factor to the cause of the accident that resulted in quadriplegia.
-You may be eligible to file a lawsuit if the causes of your injury can be traced back to unsafe practices, recklessness, inattentiveness, or negligence.
-Employers, medical practitioners, coworkers, aggressors, or sports leagues can all potentially be sued for damages.
+You may be eligible to file a lawsuit if the causes of your injury can be traced back to unsafe practices, recklessness, inattentiveness or negligence.
+Employers, medical practitioners, coworkers, aggressors or sports leagues can all potentially be sued for damages.

-• Expenses of surgery (sometimes multiple surgeries) and other medical care for the remainder of the plaintiff’s life, including physical therapy, psychiatry, neurology, orthopedics, urology, gastroenterology, dermatology, rehabilitation, and more.
+• Expenses of surgery (sometimes multiple surgeries) and other medical care for the remainder of the plaintiff’s life, including physical therapy, psychiatry, neurology, orthopedics, urology, gastroenterology, dermatology, rehabilitation and more.

 • Home care/home nurse costs.